naidushrishti07-collab/heart-rate-temperature-correlation/readme.md

    - Check for extra spaces in column names

 3. **Missing data warnings**:
-   - Normal if your data has gaps
+   - Check if your data has gaps
-   - Rows with NA values are automatically removed
+   - Rows and columns with NA values detected

 ## Methods